 One thing I quickly learned is that a little planning goes a long way.
 A few simple tips made my trip smoother:

 • Stay hydrated.
-Florida heat is no joke.
+The heat in Florida is intense.

 • Pack your own lunch and snacks.
 It saves money and means you’re not queuing for food when you could be queuing for rides.